 - Not surprisingly, 93% of Minnesota buyers start looking for homes on the Internet… a good way to initiate the shift from dream to reality is driving by properties of interest in different neighborhoods to start defining location.
 Location is so important because that is something you can’t change and it can have a profound impact on how happy you are with your new home.

 - After your initial digging, it’s a good idea to contact your Realtor even if you aren’t ready to buy yet.
 Have them set up an automated MLS search for you of different neighborhoods of interest to get a sense of what kinds of properties are available at what price.
 Start going to open houses to actually get inside the homes.

 - It is a good idea to also contact a lender at this point to help you focus in on price range… and also find out if there are things you can do to assure you get the best interest rate, such as tips to improve your credit score or correct errors on your credit report.

 - Once you are about 4-6 months from your target closing date it is time to meet with your agent, more clearly define what you are looking for and start actively looking… also get your financing pre-approval.
 Average time to find a home is about 3 months, plus another 1-2 months from purchase agreement to closing.

 Finding the right home is a process, which I find usually starts fairly broad and narrows focus as we start actually looking at properties.
-Contact your Realtor whenever you have any questions about a property or a neighborhood or find a property you simply must see… I usually recommend seeing at least one other property in the neighborhood for comparison with properties in serious consideration.
+Contact us whenever you have any questions about a property or a neighborhood or find a property you simply must see… I usually recommend seeing at least one other property in the neighborhood for comparison with properties in serious consideration.